bmille29/good-scribe/README.md

 ## Good Scribe
 ### new GoodScribe (options, events)

-creates a new GoodScribe object with the following arguments
+Creates a new GoodScribe object with the following arguments
 - `options` - specifications for the file that will be used.
 All file operations are done in "append" mode.
 	- `String` - a string that indicates the log file to use.
 Opened in "append" mode.
 - `events` - an object of key value pairs.